levibostian/iOSBlanky/README.md

 git add .; git commit -m "Initial commit.
 Created project from levibostian/iOSBlanky boilerplate.";
 pod install
 bundle install
+cp .env.example .env
 ```

 * Open `iOSBlanky.xcworkspace` in XCode.
-* Open project settings and (1) change the team the app belongs to, (2) change target name (found in the right panel of XCode), (3) change bundle identifier.
+* Open project settings and (1) change the team the app belongs to, (2) change target name (found in the right panel of XCode).
 Quit XCode.
-* Open `Podfile` in a text editor.
-Edit the Podfile's "target" to the name of the new target name you set above ^^^.
-Run `pod install` again.
+* Edit `.env` with the new target name you just set as well as all of the other values such as bundle identifier and app name.
+* Run `pod install` again which will create new workspace and project files.
 Then, remove the old workspace file: `rm iOSBlanky.xcworkspace`.
+* Run command: `./set_environment.rb`.
+This will rename the app, set bundle identifier, and a few other things.
-Also, delete the LICENSE file if you're writing closed source: `rm LICENSE`
+* Delete the LICENSE file if you're writing closed source: `rm LICENSE`
-* Open `.swiftlint.yml` file and edit `iOSBlanky` in `Sources` to name of your source directory.
-* Open *new* XCode workspace file in XCode.
 * Open project settings > General, scroll to bottom to view the list of all cocoapods frameworks you have installed in app.
 Delete `Pods_iOSBlanky.framework`.
 Quit XCode.
-* In finder, rename the `iOSBlanky` source code directory to `NameOfYourApp`.
-Repeat for `iOSBlankyTests` and `iOSBlankyUITests`.
-* Open XCode workspace file in XCode.
-Along left side where you view all of the files in your project, click on the `iOSBlanky` group folder.
-Open the right panel of XCode and you will see a folder icon.
-Click this and choose the newly renamed folder you edited in the step above ^^^.
-Repeat this for the `iOSBlankyTests` and `iOSBlankyUITests` groups as well.
-Then, rename the group names in the left side panel.
 * Open project settings > General in XCode again.
 Scroll to bottom to view the list of all cocoapods frameworks installed.
 Remove `Pods_NameOfYourApp.framework`, then add it back.
-* Target > General in XCode.
-The middle where you usually enter your bundle identifier, it will have a button asking you to locate your Info.plist file.
-Choose `NameOfYourApp/Info.plist`.
-* Target > Build settings in XCode.
-Look for "Product Bundle Identifier" and "Product Name".
-Change these to the values you want for identifier and name of app.
-* Top left corner by the Play and Stop button.
-You see the schemas with name `iOSBlanky`.
-Click on it and go to *Manage schemas*.
-You can now click on `iOSBlanky` and rename it to `NameOfYourApp`.
-* Hold down option key on keyboard and click on the Play button.
-You can now select in the list what build version you want to run.
-I start with debug/dev.
-Go ahead and try to run on a device now.
+(There was a bug I encountered once.
+Not sure if this fixes it)
+* Time to try and run your app!
+Compile it and see if it builds.

 Done!
 Well, with getting your app project renamed and built.
 Now comes configuration of all the various tools.